Professor in the Department of Philosophy

 In 2001-02, Janiak was a postdoctoral fellow at the Dibner Institute for the History of Science and Technology at MIT, having previously been a doctoral fellow at Tel Aviv University.
 He joined the Duke faculty in the fall of 2002.
 In 2008-09, he received the Richard Lublin Distinguished Teaching Award from Duke's School of Arts and Sciences.

-Here is a link to Janiak's recent lecture on Newton and causation at the Rotman Institute, University of Western Ontario.
+Here is a link to Janiak's lecture on Newton and causation at the Rotman Institute, University of Western Ontario.

 - "Émilie Du Châtelet: physics, metaphysics and the case of gravity," forthcoming in Emily Thomas, editor, Early Modern Women on Metaphysics, Cambridge University Press.